Police officer shot and killed, suspect arrested after stealing 3 cars

 "My prayers and condolences go out to Officer Cordova's family and loved ones and the entire Nogales community," Ducey said in a statement.
 "This tragedy is a solemn reminder of the sacrifices that police officers make daily to keep our communities safe."

-Cordova had worked for the Nogales Police Department for just one year after joining the department from the Santa Cruz County Sheriff's Office in California.
+Cordova had worked for the Nogales Police Department for just one year after joining the department from the Santa Cruz County Sheriff's Office.
+Nogales is located in Santa Cruz County in the southern-most part of Arizona.

 "He was an exemplary police officer, sir," Bermudez said.
 "I was glad to take him in because of the reputation he had."